 Today, many alternative, complementary, and holistic practitioners prescribe adaptogens to their patients and clients, to help their bodies retain or regain balance in times of internal or external stress.

 While adaptogens haven’t generated anything near the research budget of even modest pharmaceutical drugs, since they’re unpatentable, various research studies and practical applications have shown that plant-originated adaptogens can make an important contribution to human health.
 For example, different varieties of ginseng have indeed shown support of sexual health and performance, improving erectile function and self-reported sexual satisfaction, increasing sperm count, and in the case of a 1998 study of American ginseng, facilitating what the researchers delicately refer to as “copulatory behavior” in rats.

 The legendary benefits of ginseng on male sexuality may be the main reason dried American ginseng root sells for $500 per pound in Asian markets.
 And it may explain why poaching of the wild form of the plant in Appalachia threatens it with extinction.
 Although, fascinatingly, the Cherokee believe that American ginseng is a sentient plant, able to hide itself from those not worthy of its blessings.
 So perhaps it’s just biding its time.

 Even though it’s very exciting to learn how powerful medicinal plants may be, much more research is necessary.
 Clinical applications of plant adaptogens and their specific uses in health care products are still in the preliminary stages.
 But so far, the evidence is promising.

-15 Types of Adaptogens and Their Potential Benefits
+15 Adaptogen Types and Their Potential Benefits

 The main benefit of adaptogens is their protective effect on the body against the toxic effects of stress.
 Stressors range from physiological, as in pollution or radiation, to psychological, ranging from mild anxiety to crippling fear.